Judging 4-H at fairs and challenge events

-Minnesota 4-H depends on the skills, talents and dedication of hundreds of adults who judge 4-H projects at county fairs across Minnesota.
+Minnesota 4-H depends on the skills, talents and dedication of hundreds of adult judges.
+They make possible our county fairs and other competitive events across the state.

-To access your 4HOnline profile and/or take the training, See the user guide.
+For help with 4HOnline, your profile and the online training, see the user guide.

-All Minnesota 4-H judges are invited to take the online course "Creating Quality 4-H Conference Judging Experiences".
+All Minnesota 4-H judges are invited to take this online course, available at: z.umn.edu/4hjudgestraining

-Our job in 4-H is to build blue ribbon young people--not blue ribbon projects!
-It is important for you to understand how to best interact with young people and how judges can help them learn and grow through this experience.
+Our job in 4-H is to build blue ribbon young people -- not blue ribbon projects!
+It's important for judges to know how best to interact with young people and how to help them learn and grow through this experience.
 For 4-H members, a judge is a very special person.
-In many cases members have spent significant time preparing their projects for exhibit and it is this adult waiting at a table at the fair or another showcase event that is there to help them reflect and apply what they have learned.
+In many cases members have spent significant time preparing their projects for exhibit.
+The judge at the fair or showcase event is there to help them reflect and apply what they have learned.

 At the completion of this training, conference judges will be able to:

-- Describe the domains of a quality youth program experience.
+- Describe the domains of a high-quality youth program experience.

 - Choose appropriate questions and responses when communicating as a 4-H judge.

-- Guide a quality experience for young people.
+- Guide a high-quality learning experience for young people.

-This training consists of three components and will take approximately 45 minutes to complete:
+This training has three parts and will take about 45 minutes: